The new school season approaches quickly and, once again, as they do every year, first-year college students in Boston get Storrowed.

 Getting Sardine Canned

 We saw the latter situation unfold far from Storrow Drive one year as we were heading to New York City.
-Cruising along the Hutchinson River Parkway, I noticed a box truck ahead of us in the right lane.
+Cruising along the Wilbur Cross Parkway, I noticed a box truck ahead of us in the right lane.
 I didn’t really think anything about it until we reached a bridge.
-He got there first and he hit it at about 60 miles per hour.
+The truck got there first and hit it at about 60 miles per hour.

 The bridge peeled off the entire top of the truck, just like you peel the lid off a sardine can.
 The top accordioned backwards as the truck kept moving forwards, spraying the roadway with shreds of metal, glass, and plastic.

-The truck was still moving as we passed him and I saw the driver with a look of shock and horror on his face.
+We passed the truck as it slowed and I saw the driver with a look of shock and horror on his face.
 All I could think was, “You are so fired.”

 At the time, I thought that perhaps the driver didn’t speak English very well and hadn’t understood the parkway warnings.
 But that excuse doesn’t apply to all the Boston students who get Storrowed every year.